 Eating Animals, The Documentary

-Farm Forward believes the film will build even greater momentum in the push to end the abuses of factory farming, introducing new audiences to the worst and best of animal agriculture and inviting them to think about eating animals in new ways.
+Farm Forward believes the film will build even greater momentum to end the abuses of factory farming, introducing new audiences to the worst and best of animal agriculture and inviting them to be part of the solutions to factory farming.
 We hope you are as excited to see the film as we are!